bhumikakr/FlappyDog/README.md

  Built using PyGame, a modification of Flappy Bird game.

 ## Instructions:
- -Install Python 3.7.
+ - Install Python 3.7.

- -Change the directory to game folder .
+ - Change the directory to game folder .

  -Install pygame:
  ```